 Northwestern University - Kellogg School of Management; National Bureau of Economic Research (NBER); University of Aarhus - CREATES

 Federal Reserve Banks - Federal Reserve Bank of New York

 We propose two new jump-robust estimators of integrated variance based on high-frequency return observations.
 These MinRV and MedRV estimators provide an attractive alternative to the prevailing bipower and multipower variation measures.
-Specifically, the MedRV estimator has better theoretical efficiency properties than the tripower variation measure and displays better finite-sample robustness to both jumps and the occurrence of “zero” returns in the sample.
+Specifically, the MedRV estimator has better theoretical efficiency properties than the tripower variation measure and displays better finite-sample robustness to both jumps and the occurrence of "zero'' returns in the sample.
 Unlike the bipower variation measure, the new estimators allow for the development of an asymptotic limit theory in the presence of jumps.
-Finally, they retain the local nature associated with the low-order multipower variation measures.
-This proves essential for alleviating finite sample biases arising from the pronounced intraday volatility pattern that afflicts alternative jump-robust estimators based on longer blocks of returns.
+Finally, they retain the local nature associated with the low order multipower variation measures.
+This proves essential for alleviating finite sample biases arising from the pronounced intraday volatility pattern which afflict alternative jump-robust estimators based on longer blocks of returns.
 An empirical investigation of the Dow Jones 30 stocks and an extensive simulation study corroborate the robustness and efficiency properties of the new estimators.

 © 2013 Social Science Electronic Publishing, Inc. All Rights Reserved.